5 Lessons From the Pennsylvania Special Election

 Lamb’s inroads with rural, working-class voters kept him competitive — but his base was still in the elite suburbs of Allegheny.

 This isn’t surprising.
 The biggest development in American politics over the past 14 months has been the suburbs’ secession from red America.
-For decades, these high-income enclaves had been a key part of the GOP base; now, some look like battlegrounds — while others look like Blue America’s new frontiers.
+For decades, these high-income enclaves had been a key part of the GOP base; now, some look like battlegrounds — while others look like blue America’s new frontiers.

-The upper-middle-class’s left-turn gave Democrats a ten-point victory in Virginia’s gubernatorial race; powered Doug Jones’s unlikely victory in Alabama; and helped Team Blue outperform expectations in nearly every special election held in 2017.
+The upper-middle-class’s left turn gave Democrats a ten-point victory in Virginia’s gubernatorial race, powered Doug Jones’s unlikely victory in Alabama; and helped Team Blue outperform expectations in nearly every special election held in 2017.

 Following Trump’s victory, the question of whether Democrats should seek to build on Hillary Clinton’s gains with suburban professionals — or to restore the party’s standing with its traditional working-class base — sparked much progressive infighting.
 But Lamb’s showing last night confirms that the correct answer to this conundrum is: “Why not both?”

 White working-class voters tend to view the Democrats’ fiscal positions more favorably than its racial and gender ones.
-The opposite may be true for some high-income suburbanites – but not for most.
+The opposite may be true for some high-income suburbanites — but not for most.
 College-educated voters tend to actually hold more progressive views on fiscal policy in public opinion polls than their working-class counterparts.
-And the GOP’s fiscal agenda has now grown so extreme, it no longer serves the material interests of the average suburban professional – but only, the average trust-fund millionaire.
+And the GOP’s fiscal agenda has now grown so extreme, it no longer serves the material interests of the average suburban professional — only the average trust-fund millionaire.
 Charles Koch may have little use for well-funded public schools, universities, Social Security, or child-care subsidies.
-But the upper middle-class class does.
+But the upper-middle-class class does.

-Democrats can draw strength from the (female-led) anti-Trump rebellion in the suburbs – and win back working class voters with populist economic appeals – all while honoring the progressive movement’s commitments to racial equality, reproductive freedom, and immigrants’ rights.
+Democrats can draw strength from the (female-led) anti-Trump rebellion in the suburbs — and win back working-class voters with populist economic appeals — all while honoring the progressive movement’s commitments to racial equality, reproductive freedom, and immigrants’ rights.

 Last night, in the heart of Trump country, Conor Lamb did just that.